Donaim/proviral-pres1/slides.md

 - In any case, we progress to **MiSeq Loading**, where samples are sequenced, converting raw biological samples into digital data.

 - Following this, **MiCall** takes over.
-The main task of MiCall it to assemble a long, consistent seqeuence from small
+The main task of MiCall it to assemble a long, consensus seqeuence from short bits that come out of MiSeq.

+While the HIV genome is 9000 base pairs in length, it is assembled from pieces that are at most 200 base pairs long.

 - This culminates in the **Output Generation** phase, where files such as the `contigs.csv` are produced.